 2012: DIT service added for image date management.

 2013 to present: Soho, London studio closed & I'm continuing to make rostrum shots for clients in Adobe After Effects from the Reading office.

-Additionally I use a Nikon D800E SLR to image capture large artwork, newspapers, magazines etc., & for shooting animation artwork at 7.3K resolution.
+Additionally I use a Nikon Z7 45MP Camera to image capture large artwork, newspapers, magazines etc., & for shooting animation artwork at up to 8K resolution.